EliasKhoury/canvas-to-tiff/README.md

 channel as well as compression at various compression levels, and with option for byte-order (big-endian or little-endian) as well as DPI settings.

+The code presented is a modified version of the original canvas-to-tiff developed by epistemex.
+Support has been added for multi page TIFF files.

 Features
 --------